 In 1959, Easts Carina was officially recognised and their two teams played their first fixtures.
 The first Committee was established and consisted of Jack Donnelly (President), Norm Moore (Secretary), Garth Midgley (Treasurer), Bruce Broomfield, Dale Coogan, Tom Cooper and Leo Hyman.

-1960 Easts Carina was represented in 3 age groups (under 14,15 and 17), and the club advanced to 4 teams in 1961.
-This year also saw a change in the football jerseys to orange with a white V and black cuffs as designed by Bruce Broomfield Snr and Dale Coogan.
-The club emblem of a panther's head between goal posts was also initiated by Dale Coogan in this year.
+1960 saw Easts Carina represented in three age groups (Under 14, 15 and 17) and the club advanced to four teams in 1961.
+The club Emblem of a Panther’s head between goal posts was initiated by Dale Coogan in this year.

-The 1966 and 1967 seasons saw Easts Carina getting bigger and stronger and in 1968 the club's new ground, the Leo Williams Oval (where it is today) came into being with the dressing sheds and canteen being situated under the old Chadwick Hall.
+The 1966 and 1967 seasons saw Easts Carina getting bigger and stronger and in 1968 the clubs new ground, the Leo Williams Field (The site of the clubs main field today) came into being with the dressing sheds and canteen situated under the old Chadwick Hall.